rekuberate-io/sleepcycles/README.md

 Additionally you can provide schedules on different timezones via the (non-mandatory) fields `shutdownTimeZone` and  `wakeupTimeZone`.
 If they're not provided they default to **UTC**.
 The example above will set a `SleepCycle` schedule shutting down  your workloads **every day at 20:00 Athens local time** and waking them up **every weekday at 07:30 Dublin local time**.

-`SleepCycle` is a Namespaced Custom Resource, and the controller will monitor all the resources in the Namespace you installed the
+`SleepCycle` is a **Namespaced Custom Resource**, and the controller will monitor all the resources in the Namespace you installed the
 `SleepCycle` manifest and they are marked with a `Label` that has as key `rekuberate.io/sleepcycle:` and as value the `name` of the manifest you created:

 ```yaml